The Online Teacher Resource

 Activities:

 Assign students to be different parts of the central nervous system.
+Have students mimic these movements and signals by assigning them to act as these portions of the nervous system.
 Clear a large area and have each student stand in the correct place for their part.

 Parts needed: